-- Step 1: In Fiscal Year 2022, allocate \$29 million for Safety Projects.
+- Step 1: Fiscal Year 2023 through Fiscal Year 2027, allocate \$58 million for Safety Projects.
 Distribute \$27 million based on a three-year average of the number of fatalities and serious injuries on the state highway system.
-Allocate \$2 million for statewide safety initiatives. - Beginning in Fiscal Year 2023 and every year thereafter, allocate \$58 million for Safety Projects.
-Distribute \$27 million based on a three-year average of the number of fatalities and serious injuries on the state highway system.
-Allocate \$31 million for statewide safety initiatives. - Step 2: In fiscal year 2022 and every year thereafter, allocate funds to Asset Management.
+Allocate \$31 million for statewide safety initiatives. - Beginning in Fiscal Year 2028, distribute all available Highway Safety Improvement Program (HSIP) funds to the districts, less any statewide initiatives, for Safety Projects based on a three-year average of the number of fatalities and serious injuries on the state highway system. - Step 2: Allocate funds to Asset Management.
 The Asset Management allocation amount is based on needs identified in MoDOT's Asset Management Plan and will be reviewed and updated, if necessary, annually.
 These amounts will include inflation consistent with MoDOT's Asset Management Plan.
-The allocation is distributed as follows: - Major Bridges (bridges 1000 feet or greater in length) - Asset Management Remaining asset management total distributed based on formulas that average: - o Percent of total Vehicles Miles Traveled (VMT) on the National Highway System and remaining arterials. - Percent of square feet of typical state bridge deck (bridges less than 1000 feet in length) on the total state system. - o Percent of total lane miles of National Highway System and remaining arterials.

-Step 3: In Fiscal Year 2022 and every year thereafter, allocate remaining funds to System Improvements.
+The allocation is distributed as follows: - Major Bridges (bridges 1000 feet or greater in length) - Asset Management Remaining asset management total distributed based on formulas that average: - Percent of total Vehicles Miles Traveled (VMT) on the National Highway System and remaining arterials. - Percent of square feet of typical state bridge deck (bridges less than 1000 feet in length) on the total state system. - o Percent of total lane miles of National Highway System and remaining arterials. - Step 3: Allocate remaining funds to System Improvements.
 Funds must be first used to meet asset management goals, and then remaining funds may be used for other priorities.